 - Fill up on veggies-all day and all that you want, because they have really low glycemic index values

 - Eat moderate amounts of healthy protein including fish, lean meats, tofu, eggs and some dairy

-Good guidelines are included in my free e-Book for an Alkaline Mediterranean Diet Guide.
+Good guidelines for a healthy diet, including recipes, are included in my free e-Book for an Alkaline Mediterranean Diet Guide.

 If you've been eating a 'normal' American diet, then starting to eat more veggies, fruit, lean protein and whole grains will probably help your acne.
 The added bonus is that these are great foods for your overall health and I'll bet you feel great too!

 Best skin care routine to fight acne

 While you are tuning up your diet, be sure to use proven non-prescription acne medicines built into a skin care routine that fights acne, skin dryness, and protects from scars and brown marks caused by acne.